-Under the FTA, in terms of tariff lines, 71% of Turkey’s export, and 69% of Turkey’s import has gained duty free access to their respective markets upon the entry into force of the Agreement.
-At the end of the transition period of eight years, in terms of tariff lines, 99% percent of Turkey’s exports and 86% of Turkey’s imports; in terms of products subjected to trade, 94% of Turkey’s export and 75% of Turkey’s import will be exempt from customs duties.
+Under the FTA, in terms of tariff lines, 71% of Türkiye’s exports, and 69% of Türkiye's imports have gained duty free access to their respective markets upon the entry into force of the Agreement.
+At the end of the transition period of eight years, in terms of tariff lines, 99% percent of Türkiye’s exports and 86% of Türkiye’s imports; in terms of products subjected to trade, 94% of Türkiye’s export and 75% of Türkiye’s import will be exempt from customs duties.

-Regarding the industrial products, in terms of tariff lines 70% of the customs duties of both Parties has gained duty free access immediately with the entry into force of the FTA, while products considered as sensitive for Turkey and Malaysia will be subjected to 3, 5 or 8 years dismantling period.
+Regarding the industrial products, in terms of tariff lines 70% of the customs duties of both Parties have gained duty free access immediately with the entry into force of the FTA, while products considered as sensitive for Türkiye and Malaysia will be subjected to 3, 5 or 8 years dismantling period.

-Regarding the agricultural products, Parties have asymmetrical elimination schedules due to the sensitivity of Turkey’s agricultural sector.
-In this area, at the end of the transitional period, 94% of Turkey’s exports and 47% of Turkey’s imports will be subject to duty free access.
+Regarding the agricultural products, at the end of the transitional period, 94% of Türkiye’s exports and 47% of Türkiye’s imports will be subject to duty free access.
 In this sector, products considered as ‘very sensitive’ have been excluded from the elimination schedules of the Parties.
-Additionally, Turkey has granted 30% duty reduction for palm oil products.
+Additionally, Türkiye has granted 30% duty reduction for palm oil products.